hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 Many of the core pieces of information from the web summary are stored in the `metrics_summary.csv`.
 As this is a csv file, we can read it into R and generate plots to include in reports on the general quality of the samples.

 We have included these csv files for the control and stimulated samples as links below.
-You can right-click on the link and "Save as..." into your project folder:
+You can right-click on the link and "Save as..." into your **project `data` folder**:

 * [Control sample](https://www.dropbox.com/scl/fi/qnz44ng51ojmhu44acc8g/ctrl_metrics_summary.csv?rlkey=gyk570whhtk3c4z1t4414yne2&dl=1) `metrics.csv` file
 * [Stimulated sample](https://www.dropbox.com/scl/fi/gaa4sabcbhwqpuogfh0us/stim_metrics_summary.csv?rlkey=h2uokc9r2edeinxtzgrpw3ds4&dl=1) `metrics.csv` file